aldonline/reactivity/README.md

 })
 ```

 The getTime() function is `reactive`.
 It emits an event whenever its value changes.
-The reactivity.react() function knows how to listen for this event and will re-evaluate the passed expression as needed.
+The reactivity.react() function knows how to listen for this event and as soon as that happens it will re-evaluate whatever it contains.

 In order for this to work, the `getTime()` function must `notify` that its value has changed.